-Jan 2019 – The main supplier of fleece fabrics here in Perth has now closed all of their retail outlets, and the new online warehouse is still under development.
+Jan 2019 – The main supplier of fleece fabrics here in Perth has now closed all of their retail outlets, and the proposed new online warehouse is in doubt.

 I have stockpiled what I could, however, ongoing supply through this channel is not confirmed.

 So I will offer the prints and plains that I have here in stock, and keep the website fabrics updated best I can.

 I will contact you for a second choice if the one you have chosen has run out.

 Polar fleece is a winter fabric and availability is seasonal.
 Winter in Australia is generally May – September.

 Therefore there is limited fleece choice in (October – March), due to it being summer here in Australia.

 Most polar fleece is manufactured and shipped in from overseas and can take months to travel to Perth by sea.
 So, the suppliers plan for the next winter fleece selections around six months before they actually send them.

 AVAILABILITY OF YOUR CHOSEN PRINT/COLOUR:

 If I don’t have enough of your fabric choice left to complete your order, I will contact you for a second choice.